folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 ## Multiparty Session Types {#session-types}

 As programmers we would like our programs to work as we expect.
-With concurrent programs, fitting the whole program in one's head becomes increasingly difficult as the application becomes larger.
+With concurrent programs, fitting the whole program in one's head becomes increasingly difficult as the application becomes larger and program behavior becomes harder to predict.

 Most programmers are familiar with data types.
 Compilers use data types to typecheck programs.
 Programs that typecheck are statically guaranteed to not have certain classes of bugs.